 - The most recent American Venus mission was the Magellan probe, designed to map the entire surface of Venus using radar.
 Very successfully generated a high-res 3D map of almost the entire Cytherean note surface.
 Notable for being made on the cheap out of spare parts from Voyager, Galileo, Ulysses, and Mariner 9.

 - The Outer Solar System: The outer solar system probes are generally fly-bys, with a few orbiters and one lander to date.
-Five of them (The Pioneers, the Voyagers and New Horizons) have achieved escaped velocity for the solar system and are headed out into interstellar space, where they'll roam for millions of years unless picked up by a faster spacecraft at some far future date.
+Five of them (The Pioneers, the Voyagers and New Horizons) have achieved escaped velocity for the solar system and are headed out into interstellar space, where they'll roam for millions of years unless picked up by a faster spacecraft at some far future date or, god forbid, extraterrestrials.
 None, however, are headed for any nearby star, and at the speeds at which they are traveling, they'd take tens of thousands of years to cover the distances to the stars anyway.
 Most of these probes rely on RTG note units to power themselves; however, the combination of more efficient solar cells and increasingly expensive nuclear fuel has lead to solar power becoming a viable option (such as with Dawn and Juno).

 - Pioneers 10 and 11 gave us our first close-up looks at Jupiter and Saturn.
 Since their trajectories will take them into interstellar space, both Pioneers carry a plaque containing some information about Earth, just in case.
 They were followed by...